 Our communication technology infrastructure is top-notch, so have you considered doing part of your job remotely from Lapland?
 Well, lots of Finns originally from the southern part of the country do it already, so why can’t you?

 Tons of jobs are listed on the public employment agency’s website.
 Various private employment agencies and staffing services also have tons of jobs listed on their websites when the recruitment season starts.
-Two of the biggest recruiters in Lapland are Opteam and Lapland Staff.
+Barona, Go On and Lapland Staff are three big recruiters in Lapland.

 Are there possibilities to study in Lapland?